 According to my credit card, my wife is in Europe searching for the world's most expensive hotel.

-Gloria's grandfather and uncles were butchers so she's always had a certain comfort level when it comes to killing.
-One time, we had this rat.
+Gloria's grandfather and uncles were butchers, so she's always had a certain comfort level when it comes to killing.

 She left the head out there to send a message to the other rats.

 What are you doing out here?